 9. Backup your computer using a cloud service or external hard drive.

 How much of your whole business lives on your computer.
 Think about it, what if it breaks, get stolen, etc. What would you lose and how would you recover it?
 PC Magazine has a list to get you started.

 10. Use a password program

 How much time does it take when you have to reset a password?
 How frustrating is that?
 Make your online life easier by utilizing a program that will automatically fill in your passwords.
-Plus it is an extra layer of security.
-FYI: A document stored on your computer with passwords is not very safe.
 Check out these 5 options from LifeHacker.

 Automate, Automate, Automate